 To help us advance equality and diversity, we work closely with the Equality Unit and Sponsorship Teams in the Scottish Government, the Equality and Human Rights Commission (EHRC) and other partners in the Non-departmental Public Bodies Equality Forum to strengthen our approach.

-To comply with the Equality Act 2010, we report on progress to deliver our equality outcomes both externally, supporting the colleges and universities that we fund, and internally, as an employer.
+We report on progress through our Mainstreaming and Equality Outcome reports on delivering our equality outcomes both externally, supporting the colleges and universities that we fund, and internally, as an employer.